futres/fovt-data-pipeline/README.md

 ```
 python fetch.py
 ```
+The above script reports any data that has been removed from the data set during processing into an error log: `data/futres_data_with_errors.csv` and storing data at `data/futres_data_processed.csv`.

 ## STEP 2: Running the Reasoner
 First, [Install docker](https://docs.docker.com/install/) and then clone this repository.
 Once that is done, you can test